yie1d/pydoll/docs/en/features/configuration/proxy.md

 1. **Intercepts the authentication challenge** using the Fetch domain
 2. **Automatically responds** with credentials
-3. **Continues navigation** seamlessly
+3. **Continues navigation** sea@mlessly

-This happens transparently - you don't need to handle authentication manually!
+This happens transparently, you don't need to handle authentication manually!

 ```python
 import asyncio